MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/projects-setup-projects.md

 ms.search.keywords: projects
 ms.date: 06/06/2017
 ms.author: sgroespe
-ms.translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: 81636fc2e661bd9b07c54da1cd5d0d27e30d01a2
+ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
-ms.openlocfilehash: a01f90d93c12cf429264f525df3a7e42e01d7e33
+ms.openlocfilehash: cd42389cdebe3ce480603e07e01cc063f6d1f8bf
 ms.contentlocale: en-nz
-ms.lasthandoff: 07/07/2017
+ms.lasthandoff: 09/22/2017

 ---
-# <a name="set-up-project-management"></a>Set Up Project Management
+# <a name="setting-up-project-management"></a>Setting Up Project Management
 Before you can use [!INCLUDE[d365fin](includes/d365fin_md.md)] to manage projects, you must set up resources, time sheets, and jobs.

 Then you can create jobs and schedule resources for projects as well as manage budgets and track machine and employee hours with time sheets.
-For more information, see [Manage Projects](projects-manage-projects.md).
+For more information, see [Managing Projects](projects-manage-projects.md).

 The following table describes a sequence of tasks, with links to the topics that describe them.